Ronald Turini: University position

 Turini had given an acclaimed recital at University of Western Ontario in London, Ontario, Canada in 1971.
 Turini reportedly disliked the continuous travel and hotels of international concert life, and he began teaching at Western in 1975, where he was Professor of Piano and later Professor Emeritus of piano performance until his retirement in 2008.
-Among his many successful students were Angela Park of Piano Six, who was later a piano professor at Western, and Margaret Fox of Bermuda.
+Among his many successful students were Angela Park of Piano Six, who later became a piano professor at Western, and Margaret Fox of Bermuda.

 Turini's Faculty of Music colleagues at Western included such prominent performing artists as cellist Tsuyoshi Tsutsumi, violinist Steven Staryk, violist Gerald Stanik, clarinetist Jerome Summers, pianist Dr. Damjana Bratuž, pianist Arthur Rowe, and pianist Bruce Vogt.
 Music historian and musicologist Dr. Philip Downs was also a member of the Faculty of Music at Western from 1969 to 2014.

 In January 1979, Turini performed the Brahms Piano Concerto No. 2 with the London Symphony Orchestra of London, Ontario, Canada conducted by music director Clifford Evens in Centennial Hall in London Ontario.
 In later seasons he performed the Chopin Piano Concerto No. 1 and the Beethoven Piano Concerto No. 3 with the orchestra (then known as Orchestra London), the latter in 1997.
 In 2000, Turini performed the Mozart Piano Concerto No. 21 with the London Community Orchestra of London, Ontario conducted by Len Ingrao at the Aeolian Hall in London, Ontario.

 Turini was a founding member of Quartet Canada, together with his fellow Faculty of Music colleagues at University of Western Ontario, Steven Staryk, Tsuyoshi Tsutsumi, and Gerald Stanick.
 Together they performed and recorded the piano quartets of many composers, including all three of the Brahms piano quartets.
 Having recorded the five Beethoven sonatas for cello and piano together for CBS/Sony Records in 1980, Turini and Tsutsumi performed the Beethoven Sonata for Cello and Piano No. 3 in a national radio broadcast for the Canadian Broadcasting Corporation.
 In 1982, Turini and Tsutsumi performed in Ottawa at the invitation of the Japanese Ambassador to Canada a recital program which included cello/piano sonatas of Bach, Beethoven, and Rachmaninoff.
 In 1985 Turini and cellist Tsuyoshi Tsutsumi performed the world premiere of the Sonata No. 2 for Cello and Piano of André Prévost.
 In July 1991, Turini and Tsutsumi performed a duo recital at the University of Indiana in Bloomington, Indiana where Tsutsumi had become Professor of Cello.
 They performed the Beethoven Cello and Piano Sonata Op.
 69, the Debussy Sonata for Cello and Piano, and the Rachmaninoff Cello and Piano Sonata in g minor, the latter in a highly acclaimed performance.
 In 2003, Turini and Tsutsumi performed a Canadian Broadcasting Corporation national broadcast recital of cello/piano sonatas of Borodin and Shostakovich.